mevaldovi/Fitness-Tracker/README.md

 # Installation

-If the link does not work, do the following:

 - Clone this repo

-- Open a terminal
+- Download & install NodeJS on your machine at [https://nodejs.org/en](https://nodejs.org/en)

 - npm install

 - Create MongoDB database

+- If running locally update the MONGODB_URI with your connection string in a .env file

+- If running on a server or hosting platform add the MONGODB_URI with connection string to the environment variables

 - npm run seed

 - cd server.js

-- node server.js
+- node server.js || npm start

-- Visit http://localhost:3000 to view in browser.
+- Visit http://localhost:3000 to view in browser if application does not load.
 # Usage
 Simply open the application, click "New Workout" and have fun with it!
 # License
 None at this time.
 # Contact
+If something isn't working correctly or you have questions,

 Shoot me an email:[mevaldovi@gmail.com](mailto:mevaldovi@gmail.com)
 # Agknowledgments
 A special thanks to my classmates Jessamyn McTwigan and Christyn Garcia for letting me reference their code.